lehtoroni/shorthand/README.md

 $H('p b[data-element="1"]')
 ```

-You can also use Shorthand to create new elements, just like jQuery:
+You can also use Shorthand to create new elements, just like with jQuery.
 ```js
 const $parsed = $H('<div><span/><b/></div>');
 $H('#another-div').append($parsed);
 ```

 #### ⚠️ Caution!
-Shorthand doesn't do the kind of error correction that jQuery does.
+Shorthand uses vanilla JS methods to parse HTML strings into document nodes.
-Shorthand is literally a bunch of shorthands: it uses raw JavaScript methods.
+It does not provide any jQuery-like error correction.

 ### Element manipulation